-The school is a residential centre and students must follow the Code of Conduct for Students when staying at SCL International College.
-If an U18 wishes to spend time away from the premises specific parental consent is required.
+The school is a residential centre and students must follow the Code of Conduct for Students and student contract when staying at SCL International College.
+If an U18 student wishes to spend time away from the premises overnight or for an extended period, specific parental consent must be obtained and verified before permission is given.
+Students aged 16 and 17 can study at the adult centre if we have permission from their parent/guardian.
+They must be aware that SCL International College does not provide 24-hour supervision except the residence reception and security.
+This is stated on the website and parental consent form.